MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 2. **Use libraries to keep your code high level.** The [quantum libraries](xref:microsoft.quantum.libraries.overview) will help you keep your code high-level, doing a lot of the heavy lifting in implementation for you so that you can focus on the logic of your algorithms.

 3. **Integrate with classical software.** The Quantum Development Kit allows you to [integrate Q# programs with Python and .NET](xref:microsoft.quantum.user-guide-qdk.overview.host-programs), enabling a quantum software developer to take advantage of a lot of the advances made in classical computing in the past 70 years.
-You can also bring, reuse, and submit your existing Qiskit and Cirq source code with little to no change.
+You can also reuse and submit your existing Qiskit and Cirq source code with little to no change.

 4. **Run your quantum code in simulation.**  Once you’ve written your program, you’ll want to use [quantum simulators](xref:microsoft.quantum.machines.overview) – classical programs that simulate the behavior of a quantum system, so that you can run a small instance of your program and see what it does without actual hardware access.